 People all over the nation and the world are grappling with how to navigate a new normal during these unprecedented times.
 The effects of the coronavirus pandemic have extended much farther than our health, and family law is not immune.

 School closures, job loss, stay-at-home orders, and risks of exposure to the virus have raised problems for families who are divorced, and in some cases, it’s even led to a breakup.
-We at Law Office Of Mark M. Childress are looking at some of the ways families have been affected.
+We at Law Offices Of Mark M. Childress are looking at some of the ways families have been affected.